microsoft/VSProjectSystem/samples/CpsExtension/README.md

 	* Install the `CpsExtension.Nuget.1.1.0.nupkg` package into your project
 4. See the results
 	* Once the nuget package was added to the project, you should notice a new debugger named `Custom Debugger` on the main tool bar on the start button
 		* Note: the custom debugger is not implemented, so it will report an error if you try to run/debug the project using it
 		* If you uninstall the nuget package from the project, the `Custom Debugger` entry will be automatically removed
 	* Select a .cs file in the solution explorer and you will see a custom property `Foo Property` available in the properties window
+		* Note: Currently, you need to close and reload the solution after adding or removing the nuget package in order to see the updates in the property window (due to a known limitation in CPS)

 ## Implementation notes
 This sample solution can be used as a starting point for extending an existing project type in CPS.